-- GPA Requirement: the degree must be from a CSWE accredited undergraduate social work program, awarded no longer than seven years prior to the application date with a cumulative grade-point average of 3.0.
-No exceptions. - a) FAQ: What if I don't have a cumulative GPA of 3.0 or higher? - When the applicant has a cumulative GPA less than a 3.0, the applicant must upload a statement of explanation of the GPA and their readiness for graduate-level work at this time.
+- 1) GPA Requirement: A cumulative grade-point average (GPA) of 3.0 or higher from an undergraduate degree earned at an accredited institution of higher learning. - a) FAQ: What if I don't have a cumulative GPA of 3.0 or higher? - When the applicant has a cumulative GPA less than a 3.0, the applicant must upload a statement of explanation of the GPA and their readiness for graduate-level work at this time. - b) FAQ: Is the GRE required? - No. The GRE is not necessary. - 2) Official Transcripts: Follow the directions on requesting an official transcript from the undergraduate degree-earning institution. - 3) Professional References: Identify three professional references, submit their names and email contact in the application.
+The online system will generate an email to those references asking them to upload their letter or recommendation on your behalf.

-- b) FAQ: Is the GRE required? - No. The GRE is not necessary. - 2) Official Transcripts: Follow the directions on requesting an official transcript from the undergraduate degree-earning institution. - 3) Professional References: Identify three professional references, submit their names and email contact in the application.
-The online system will generate an email to those references asking them to upload their letter or recommendation on your behalf. - a) FAQ: Who should I include as a reference? - We recommend you include one academic, one reference from someone involved in your field experience, and one professional reference.
+a) FAQ: Who should I include as a reference?

+- We recommend you include one academic, one reference from someone involved in your field experience, and one professional reference.
 If you have been out of school for more than 5 years, it may be more difficult to obtain an academic reference.
 Choose references who can accurately and directly speak about the quality of your past paid or volunteer work and/or potential in a graduate social work program. - We do not accept references from personal friends, family, a counselor/client, or faith leaders/parishioners. - 4) Resume: Upload a current resume. - a) FAQ: What if I have gaps in my resume? - We are less concerned with gaps only that your resume corresponds with what you share in your essay questions. - b) FAQ: Can life or prior work experience substitute for graduate credits in this MSW Program? - No, previous life or work experience cannot be substituted for course credit.
 This is not allowed by our accrediting body, the Council on Social Work Education. - 5) Social Work Essay Questions: All essays can be included in one document with your name and date in the header.
 Each essay should be numbered and have a heading.
 The headings are already provided for you (the bolded words before the questions in the table below).
-For essays with multiple parts, please label each part.

-Advanced Standing MSW Program Essay Questions
+Standard MSW Program Essay Questions

 - 1. Why the MSW (250 words max): Why are you pursuing an MSW, and how have your work, volunteer, and/or educational experiences contributed to your decision? - 2.
 Core Values (250 words max): How do your core values fit with the NASW Code of Ethics and the EWU School of Social Work mission? - 3.
 Diversity (250 words max): Briefly describe one experience you had interacting with someone different from yourself, which impacted your perspective on diversity.
 Please include your reactions and reflections on lessons learned.
 These differences may include but are not limited to factors such as age, class, culture, ability, ethnicity, gender identity, sexual orientation, immigration status, marital status, political ideology, race, religion/spirituality, and tribal sovereign status. - 4.
-Social Issue: Provide an individual essay for each question; label your responses as Part 1, Part 2, or Part 3

-Part 1(250 words max): Discuss a social issue important to you.
+Social Issue (250 words max): Briefly discuss a social issue important to you.
 What are some underlying causes and the impacts on individuals, families, and/or communities?
 How might you participate in bringing about change?